dcarver1/GapAnalysis/cran-comments.md

 0 errors | 0 warnings | 1 note

+---

+## Summary

-*This is a version update of an existing library
+This is a version update of an existing library.

-Thank you for your efforts :)

 The previous version of this package utilized the `sp` and `raster` libraries.

-This update is primary to transition all spatial data workflows to the currently supported libraries of `terra` and `sf`
+This update is primarily to transition all spatial data workflows to the currently supported libraries of `terra` and `sf`.

-As it's a major update we've also taken the time to add some quality of life projects to the primary functions to give end users more evaluatory outputs, i.e. maps.
+As this is a major update, we have also taken the time to add several quality-of-life projects to the primary functions, providing end users with more evaluative outputs (e.g., maps).

+Thank you for your efforts! :)